 This is a time of many crises, and the failures of the unsustainable capitalist consumer society dominated by the decisions benefitting mostly a handful of people/companies are visible each day.

-During the pandemic and even now during the war in Ukraine – let alone the extreme weather conditions – agroecological food systems were much more resilient than the conventional dominant food system.
+During the pandemic and even now during the war in Ukraine – let alone the extreme weather conditions – agroecological peasant food systems were much more resilient than the conventional industrial dominant food system.
 Short food supply chains linking small-scale farmers with consumers started to thrive even more.
 However, they still lack political, legal, and economic support, and this needs to change.

 There needs to be a safe place where like-minded people can express their concerns and ideas to create a socially and environmentally just food system.
 More people need to engage in being active citizens, to show that eating is a political act, and people “vote” several times a day – if they’re lucky enough – when they are eating.